-While carbon fiber has an infinite fatigue life, aluminum frames may not last for a lifetime of riding.
-Sometimes veteran riders will talk about how they can notice how an old aluminum frame feels "softer" after years of riding.
+While carbon fiber has nearly infinite fatigue life, aluminum frames may not last for a lifetime of riding.
+Sometimes veteran riders will talk about how they can notice how an extremely old aluminum frame feels "softer" after years of riding.
 For most regular cyclists though, this isn't a common concern, as they'll never keep or ride an aluminum frame long enough for it to matter.

 No matter your frame material, it's important to regularly inspect it to ensure it is safe.
 The simplest way to tell if carbon is cracked is to run a clean rag along the tubes to see if it snags on loose fibers.
 You can also tap on an area that's been impacted and listen to the sound — a dull "thwack" is a bad sign, but a clean, crisp "tick" might mean you're okay.
 Again, check with your friendly, local pro mechanic before assuming your bike is safe to ride.

 Aluminum dents can vary from shallow cosmetic blemishes to deep dents.
 Ultimately, it’s always best to get your bike inspected by a trusted professional.

 The bottom line: Any frame that’s properly cared for can last a long time.
 Bad luck and crashes can happen, and in these cases, aluminum might be more durable, but it's certainly cheaper to replace.
 Carbon might get damaged by impacts, but it can be repaired.